 - In the third verse, the narrator's father is in the hospital with a terminal disease, and his daughter is trying to convince him to stop fighting.

 - SHeDAISY's "A Night to Remember"'s chorus has a woman looking back on her wedding, and takes a darker tone throughout the song: first as she's getting ready for an anniversary date, then after the song reveals she knows about her husband's affair, and finally after she kills herself and her husband by sending their car falling into a canyon.

 - Blake Shelton's "When Somebody Knows You That Well" (trying and failing to hide something from his father, wife, and God)

-- In George Strait's "Love Without End, Amen" the line "Let me tell you a secret about a father's love" is repeated three times, one from Dad to Main Character, one from Main Character to Son, and the last from God the Son to Main Character (as he imagines his arrival in Heaven to go).
+- In George Strait's "Love Without End, Amen" the line "Let me tell you a secret about a father's love" is repeated three times, one from Dad to Main Character, one from Main Character to Son, and the last from Jesus (Son of God) to Main Character (as he imagines his arrival in Heaven to go).

 - Also used by Strait in "The Best Day," which involves a son telling his father that "today's the best day of my life" after going camping as little kid, receiving a car for his sixteenth birthday, and getting married.

 - Daryle Singletary: "I Let Her Lie" (chorus switches from letting his girlfriend lie about her affairs, to leaving her lying in their bed)